California Driver Handbook - Handling Emergencies

 - If you do not make this report.

-- For up to 4 years, if you did not have proper insurance coverage.
+- For up to 4 years, if you did not have proper insurance coverage, regardless of who was at fault during the collision.
 During the last 3 years of the suspension, your DL can be returned to you if you provide a California Insurance Proof Certificate (SR 22/SR 1P) and maintain it during the 3-year period.

 On the Freeway